dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 8. ...

-### High-level abstractions first
+### High-level declarations first

+Declare high-level interfaces, classes, functions, or properties before implementation details.
+A more formal way to think about it might be by presenting code as a directed graph, where nodes are declarations and edges point from the declaration to its usages.
+The code should be ordered so that all edges point to the beginning of the file (unless there are circular dependencies).
 The main motivation for this tidying is to improve the navigability of the codebase.

 Let's assume we're mostly familiar with the codebase and would like to remind ourselves what `FruitStore` interface looks like.
 We open `FruitStore.kt` containing the following code.
 We have to skim the file from points 1️⃣ to 4️⃣ until we finally get to the `FruitStore` interface at points 5️⃣&nbsp;and&nbsp;6️⃣.